Class Geometry

 The buffer of a Geometry is the Minkowski sum of the Geometry with

-.
+a disc of radius distance.
 Curves in the buffer polygon are

 approximated with line segments.
 This method allows specifying the